m8rex/rumbas/README.md

   - inline in the json,
   - in a separate html file (Recommended for larger htmls)
-      - The value of the json field should then equal `file:<path to filename in questions folder>` This is also possible for the description of functions
+      - The value of the json field should then equal `file:<path to filename in questions folder>` This is will also be possible for the description of functions

 Functions can be specified by just a filename:
+  - Not yet implemented
   - Language is taken from the extension (`js` or `jme`)
   - file should start with comments of form `# param <name> <type>`
   - next should be the real definition